Gov. Greg Abbott’s order banning mask mandates in Texas schools faces lawsuit, defiance by big-city districts

-Resistance is growing to Gov. Greg Abbott's May executive order that Texas schools can't require masks, with an advocacy group suing to block the order and two of the state's biggest districts indicating that they want to mandate masks anyway.
+Resistance is growing to Gov. Greg Abbott's May executive order that Texas schools can’t require masks, with an advocacy group suing to block the order and some of the state’s biggest districts issuing mask mandates anyway or indicating they want to.

-Dallas ISD officials announced Monday morning that they will require students and teachers to wear masks on campus.
-Houston ISD’s superintendent, Millard House II, has said he wants to issue a mandate, too, and school board meeting for Texas' biggest district to discuss the idea is scheduled for this week.
+Dallas Independent School District officials announced Monday morning that they will require students and teachers to wear masks on campus.
+Austin ISD’s superintendent also announced late Monday that masks would be required, according to KXAN-TV.
+Houston ISD Superintendent Millard House II has said he wants to issue a mandate, too, and a school board meeting for Texas’ biggest district to discuss the idea is scheduled for this week.

 Meanwhile, the Southern Center for Child Advocacy, a nonprofit education group, filed a lawsuit Sunday night in Travis County against Abbott and his executive order prohibiting school districts, governmental bodies or any public or private entity that is receiving or will receive public funds from requiring masks.